For 24 years, I’ve been fighting to defend individuals accused of crimes in the State and Federal courts of North Carolina. I love the job.

-For example, at the moment I am defending clients in investigations involving diverse subjects such as health care billing fraud, government contracting and military bidding fraud, tax evasion, FDA drug misbranding, and old-fashioned marijuana drug conspiracy with money laundering.
+For example, at the moment I am defending clients in investigations involving diverse subjects such as EBITDA accounting fraud, government contracting and bidding fraud, tax evasion, opioid prescription fraud, and old-fashioned marijuana drug conspiracy with money laundering.
 In the process of defending these clients, I find it fascinating to learn in detail about different types of businesses, how they work and how they are regulated.

 Most of my cases are in the Federal court in the Western District of North Carolina, but I also work in the Federal Middle and Eastern Districts.
 Over the years I have worked on State court cases in more than 30 counties in North Carolina, in addition to my home base of Charlotte in Mecklenburg County.

 In the past year, I have defended several clients -- male and female -- in college sexual misconduct cases, also know as Title IX cases.
 Although these are not technically criminal cases, the same skills are necessary.